 Bots live in data centres and can't join the queue

 Every ticket bot must run on a computer somewhere.
 People that run bots usually run lots of them, which means they need a data centre to support them.
-You can set the Queue-Fair Security Gates to automatically exclude requests from known data centres including Amazon, Google and Azure cloud services, without excluding real users or fans connecting from their home, office or mobile phone.
+You can set the Queue-Fair Security Gates to automatically exclude requests from known data centres including Amazon, Google and Azure cloud services, as well as known bad actor IP address ranges, without excluding real users or fans connecting from their home, office or mobile phone.

 Uniquely to Queue-Fair, the data centre check is applied at both the Pass and Join gates, to prevent credentials gathered by a human that Joined the queue at home from being sent to bots at a data centre to get Passed in large numbers to your ticket site.